Truck Driver Qualifications

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for truck drivers is expected to be 5% from 2014 through 2024.
-With truck transportation of goods remaining the most popular method of delivery, demand for truck drivers should remain above average, though harder economical times might impact opportunities as manufacturers choose to produce and ship fewer products.
-The average pay for a truck driver varies depending on miles traveled, experience and type of truck operated; the mean annual wage for truck drivers was reported as $42,500 in May 2015 by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for truck drivers is expected to be 5% from 2018 through 2028.
+With truck transportation of goods remaining the most popular method of delivery, demand for truck drivers should remain about average, though harder economic times might impact opportunities as manufacturers choose to produce and ship fewer products.
+The average pay for a truck driver varies depending on miles traveled, experience, and type of truck operated; the mean annual wage for truck drivers was reported as $45,570 in May 2018 by the BLS.
 Self-employed truck drivers may earn higher wages.

 Alternative Career Options